tallforasmurf/CHIP8IDE/readme.md

 The Save command queries for a filename to save the current source file.

 (There is no Save operation to make a binary file from the Memory state.
 There is no advantage to being able to save and reload a binary.
-It takes only a click of the Load button and essentially zero time to prepare a source file for execution.)
+Except for having to click the Load button followed by the Run button, it takes basically no time to load and run a source program.)

 ## Included Extras